 Pierce Brosnan is renowned world-wide for his impeccable good-looks and charm.
 From hard hitting action films to romantic comedies, his versatility on screen sets him apart.
-In celebration of the release of his recent film, Lessons in Love, on DVD, Blu-ray, and digital platforms from November 9th, 2015, we are going to take a look back at the films that have made Pierce Brosnan one of the most well-known names on the big screen.
+In celebration of the release of his recent film, Lessons in Love, on DVD, Blu-ray, and digital platforms from November 9th, 2015, we are going to take a look back at the films that have madeone of the most well-known names on the big screen.

 Lessons in Love

 Lessons in Love is a romantic comedy full of twists and turns.
 Brosnan plays the highly successful Cambridge romantics professor, Richard Haig, who spends his time out of class charming his beautiful undergraduate students.
 When his student and girlfriend, Kate (Jessica Alba), reveals she is pregnant he decides to settle down, marry her and follow her to Los Angeles to begin a life together.
 However in the process he meets Kate’s older sister, Olivia (Selma Hayek)… who he just can’t seem to get out of his head.
 As the story unfolds, the trials of a successful relationship are revealed and the lessons of love are learned.